cloudmesh/classes/docs/source/projects.rst

 Q. Use of FutureSytem is required?

-A. No, it is not required.
-However, you need to provide instructions how to install your software project in a single or multiple nodes.
+A. No, it is not required, but it must be deployable and runnable on FutureSystems Kilo and you should provide detailed instructions on how to do so.
+Ideally, running ``ansbile-playbook site.yml`` should be all that is needed to deploy, after booting and editing ``inventory.txt`` file.

 Q. I need more time to complete code development, may I have an extension?